wp-plugins/android-50-lollipop-status-bar-customiser/readme.txt

 = Credits =

-This plugin uses code [Mike Jolley](http://mikejolley.com/2012/12/using-the-new-wordpress-3-5-media-uploader-in-plugins/ "Using the WordPress 3.5 Media Uploader within Plugins, by Mike Jolley").
+This plugin uses code by [Mike Jolley](http://mikejolley.com/2012/12/using-the-new-wordpress-3-5-media-uploader-in-plugins/ "Using the WordPress 3.5 Media Uploader within Plugins, by Mike Jolley").